fratambot/wildfires-time-series/README.md

 #  Time Series Analysis of Wildfires in the US

-Final Project of the Coursera course “Specialized models: time series and survival analysis” by IBM.
+Final Project for the Coursera course “Specialized models: time series and survival analysis” by IBM.

 The notebook contains the whole analysis.